Curved penis and who to see about it

 Dear Straight and Narrow, Helpless, and Reader,

-But if you aren’t feeling any pain and find that the curving doesn’t get in the way of having sex, it may be best to accept and appreciate your penis just the way it is.
+That said, if you aren’t feeling any pain and find that the curving doesn’t get in the way of having sex, it may be best to accept and appreciate your penis just the way it is.
 As they say, “Love the one you’re with!”

 Originally published Sep 01, 1993